This simpe and colorful pan seared halibut served with dill sauce makes for a tasty family meal, especally on cool spring nights.

 You’d love this halibut steak because;

-The creamy fish sauce is noticeably aromatic
+- The creamy fish sauce is noticeably aromatic and seared to perfection!

-It's an ideal dinner for busy nights or weekends
+- It's an ideal dinner for busy nights or weekends.

-You can make it in 35 minutes or less from start to finish
+- You can make it in 35 minutes or less from start to finish

-An awesome dinner for the whole family
+- An awesome dinner for the whole family

 You’ll be glad you did!